-Attempts are currently being made to develop protocols for the choice of surgical access in the treatment of tumors of the middle third of the facial skeleton and the base of the skull, particularly between endoscopic and open surgery.
-According to various authors, contraindications to endoscopic surgery include tumor extension into the soft tissues of the face or brain, gross involvement of the soft or hard palate, frontal sinus and lacrimal duct [15], lateral wall of the orbit, which can lead to orbital extrusion, destruction of the maxillary bone and the need for open access reconstruction [17].
+Criteria for selecting a surgical access to the middle third of the facial skeleton and skull base tumors

+[15], lateral wall of the orbit, which can lead to orbital extrusion, destruction of the maxillary bone and the need for open access reconstruction [17].
 The choice of surgical access may depend on the morphological pattern of the lesion: in cases where the oncological outcome depends directly on the margin status - squamous cell carcinoma, adenocarcinoma, undifferentiated sinonasal carcinoma, sarcoma - open surgery is preferred [12, 15].
 In the treatment of esthesioneuroblastoma, mucosal melanoma and adenoid cystic carcinoma, the oncological results after endoscopic surgery are comparable to those after open surgery, with a lower morbidity [15].